namelesselizabeth/BubbleSort/README.md

 # BubbleSort
- LC-3 Comparison-based algortihm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.
+ LC-3 Assembly Comparison-based algortihm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.
+ ##Setup
+ To run this project, use LC-3 code editor to assembly project and run the .obj file within LC3 simulator
+ ##Collaborators
+ Vicoria Avila
+  ###Documentation/Code
+ Elizabeth Grajeda
+  ###Documentation/Code
+ Jesse Martinez
+ ###Code